Allied Democratic Forces insurgency: 2023

-November

-12 November – IS-CAP (ADF) rebels tied up and killed at least 23 villagers in Eastern DR Congo.
+On 12 November, the ADF tied up and killed at least 23 villagers in Eastern DRC.
 Some villagers fled by crossing the Lamia River into Uganda, but are suspected to have drowned.

-14 November – IS-CAP (ADF) rebels killed and beheaded at least 14 people in an attack on a farming community in North Kivu.
-Rebels used machetes to carry out the massacre, and burned down houses.
-Other farmers were still missing after the attack.
+On 14 November, the ADF beheaded at least 14 people in an attack on a farming community in North Kivu.
+They also burned down houses.
+Other farmers went missing after the attack.

-December

-18 December – IS-CAP (ADF) rebels killed a local councilor and four of her clients in a small restaurant in Kyabandara parish, Uganda.
+On 18 December, the ADF killed a local councilor and four of her clients in a restaurant in Kyabandara parish, Uganda.

 2024

-May

-On 18 May, Operation Shujaa captured Commander Anywari Al Iraq (alias AA), an IED expert, hailing from Busia district in eastern Uganda.
+On 18 May 2024, Operation Shujaa troops captured Commander Anywari Al Iraq, an IED expert from Uganda.
 In the operation, joint forces seized an SMG, 45 rounds of ammunition, three walkie-talkies, an RPG charger, and various IED materials.

-Targeting of Seka Musa Baluku's Madina headquarters by joint Operation Shujaa forces forced its relocation around May, speculated to be deeper into Mambasa territory, Ituri province.
-Camps led by Commanders Mzee Mayor, Mzee Wa Kazi (alias Lumisa), and others holding dependents and hostages merged with Madina in May as well.
-The Madina camp also moved, being reportedly sighted north of Lolwa, along the Eringeti-Komanda road, Mambasa territory.
+Targeting of Seka Musa Baluku's Madina headquarters by Operation Shujaa forces forced its relocation around May, speculated to be deeper into Mambasa Territory in Ituri Province.
+Camps led by Commanders Mzee Mayor, Mzee Wa Kazi, and others holding dependents and hostages merged with Madina in May as well.
+The Madina camp also moved, being reportedly sighted north of Lolwa, Mambasa Territory.

-June

 June was the deadliest month of 2024, attributed particularly to Commander Abwakasi's attacks between 3 June and 12 June, during which over 150 civilians were killed.
-On 3 June, the group crossed the RN44 road to attack Ngwaba village, killing 3 civilians.
+On 3 June, the group crossed the RN44 road to attack Ngwaba village, killing two civilians.
 The group moved southwest that same day to Masau village, where they killing 18 more civilians.
 On 5 June, eight civilians from Kabwiki and Keme villages were killed in attacks by the group.
 Days later, on 7 June, the group attacked Masala and two nearby settlements.
 In this attack, the group set up roadblocks along main roads connecting the three settlements, posed as Wazalendo forces to gain local trust, before massacring civilians trapped between the roadblocks.
 41 bodies were recovered in the aftermath, found between the villages of Masala and neighboring Mahihi and Keme.

-July

-On 7 July, Madina camp resupplier, Toyo Adallah, surrendered to Ugandan Operation Shujaa troops on a resupply trip in Bahaha, Mambasa territory.
-Adallah was supposedly facing a death sentence by the ADF for having committed adultery.
+On 7 July, Madina camp resupplier, Toyo Adallah, surrendered to Operation Shujaa troops on a resupply trip in Bahaha, Mambasa Territory.
+Adallah was supposedly facing a death sentence by the ADF for adultery.
 He was promptly taken to Uganda.
 (Note: Toyo Adallah was still being held in Uganda as late as of the publishing of the UN Group of Experts' 27 December 2024 report.)

 ADF camps led by commanders Tabani, Defender, and Braida merged into one at some point in July.